gangverk/sling-hugo/content/post/3-top-tips-to-stay-organized-in-a-fast-paced-job.md

 author = "Naomi Clark"
 date = "2016-08-30T18:04:00+00:00"
 description = ""
-draft = false
 image = "/blog/forestryio/images/workspace.jpg"
 tags = ["Business"]
 title = "3 Top Tips to Stay Organized in a Fast Paced Job"

 +++
 Even the most efficient people can become overwhelmed when the pace of work ratchets up to high speed.
-Add in a sudden influx of customers or an unexpected exodus of employees, and it can feel like all your hard work is just getting harder — nevermind finding time to sleep or think.
+Add in a sudden influx of customers or an unexpected exodus of [employees](https://getsling.com/blog/post/schedule-my-employees/), and it can feel like all your hard work is just getting harder — nevermind finding time to sleep or think.

 Staying organized is a less a matter of never forgetting or misplacing anything, and more a function of committing to the same habits over time.
 These tips are a guide to how to keep your mind on track.